Random walk approximation for irreversible drift-diffusion process on manifold: ergodicity, unconditional stability and convergence: Structure preserving, ergodicity and stability

 Since $\pi^\8$ is positive, we have the estimate

 Then \eqref{Ddecay1} implies \eqref{Ddecay2}.
 Moreover, from conservation of total mass,

 so we also conclude \eqref{Ddecay3}. \end{proof}

-We remark that the stability analysis here and in the remaining section also works for the Fokker-Planck equation on non-compact manifold as long as a positive solution to $Q^* \pi^\8=0$ exists.
+We point out that the stability analysis here and in the remaining section also works for the Fokker-Planck equation on non-compact manifold as long as a positive solution to $Q^* \pi^\8=0$ exists.
 However, there is no general Perron-Frobenius theorem to ensure the existence of \eqref{equiC} for a $Q$-matrix on a countable states.

 \begin{rem} Compared with the $\pi$-symmetric decomposition in the continuous case \eqref{FPr}, the gradient flow part in \eqref{decom} has an additional numerical dissipation terms $O\bbs{|\my_j-\my_i|}$.
 This numerical dissipation comes from the upwind discretization.
-Indeed, without this additional numerical dissipation term, then $\pt_t \rho_i|C_i| = \sum_{j}L_{ij} $ is exactly the finite volume scheme designed in \cite{GLW20} for reversible case. \end{rem}
+Indeed, without this additional numerical dissipation term, $\pt_t \rho_i|C_i| = \sum_{j}L_{ij} $ is exactly the finite volume scheme designed in \cite{GLW20} for reversible case. \end{rem}

-\begin{rem} The famous Scharfetter–Gummel(SG) scheme was first proposed in \cite{scharfetter1969large} for 1D semiconductor device equation and there are many mathematical analysis and extensions on it, c.f., \cite{markowich1988inverse, xu1999monotone} and recently summarized as $B$-schemes in \cite{chainais2020large}.
-We remark it also has the $Q$-matrix structure and the $\pi$-symmetric decomposition.
-Indeed, the finite volume scheme can be reformulated as